-If you are thinking about coming from overseas to study at the UNSW Australia (University of New South Wales) and you have a disability, it is very important that you find out how we can assist you before you come.
+If you are thinking about coming from overseas to study at the University of New South Wales and you have a disability, it is very important that you find out how we can assist you before you arrive or commence your studies.

+Support services in Australia may be quite different to the services offered to university students in your home country.
+At UNSW, you will receive the same educational adjustments as local students.
+We are unable to change our services to what you may have been used to at home.
 For example, our adjustments for extra time in exams may be shorter.
 Australian sign interpreters generally use Australian Sign Language (AUSLAN).
-There could be other differences in our services you may not be aware of, so it is best to make enquiries before you arrive.
+There could be other differences in our services you may not be aware of, so it is best to make inquiries before you arrive.

 Before you leave home